eric-spoerner/just_baseball_things/README.md

 * [FanGraphs](https://www.fangraphs.com/):
     * Unofficial home of public sabermetric analyses.

+Additional data sets to augment the Lahman's data include:

+* [Implicit price deflator data](https://fred.stlouisfed.org/series/GDPDEF) courtesy of the United States Federal Reserve), which has been integrated with payroll data to adjust for inflation.
+* [Clem's baseball stadium statistics](http://www.andrewclem.com/Baseball/Stadium_statistics.html) - Import still in process.
+Will be integrated with attendance metrics to control for total stadium capacity.

 ## Files
 At this stage, all data processing is contained within the file `exploratory_analysis.ipynb`.
-Database schema work resides in `schema.sql`.
+This will be subsequently converted into a repeatable ETL script.
+Postgres database schema work resides in `schema.sql`.

 ## Data Pipeline
 ### Initial ETL